ksherlock/mpw-tools/README.md

 These are tested under the MPW emulator.
 They may or may not actually work with a real MPW installation due to implementation differences.

+The tools are:

+* Duplicate: replacement for the Duplicate command.
+* GetEnv: new command to extract environment variables for use in makefiles.
+* Help: replacement for the Help command.
+This version looks for individual file in the `$MPW:Help:` directory rather than searching through a single monolithic help file.
+* OverlayIIgs: replacement for the OverlayIIgs command (tested under MPW)
+* SetFile: replacement for the SetFile command.
+Currently only filetype and
+* creator type are supported.